Uncertainty-aware Medical Diagnostic Phrase Identification and Grounding: Methodology

-The proposed model is designed to be trained end-to-end and consists of two key components: phrase generation and detection box prediction.\\ \textbf{Phrase generation.} To enhance the ability of the visual language model to summarize medical phrases in medical reports effectively, we employ an auto-regressive cross-entropy loss.
+The proposed model is designed to be trained end-to-end and consists of three key components: phrase generation, detection box prediction, and uncertainty estimation.\\ \textbf{Phrase identification.} To enhance the ability of the visual language model to effectively summarize medical phrases in medical reports, we employ an auto-regressive cross-entropy loss.
 This loss function enables the model to learn the correlation between the predicted phrase and the actual phrase.
-Concretely, during the training process, given the ground truth of phrase ${{{\bf{\hat y}}}_p}$, the formulation of the training process is as follows:
+Concretely, during the training process, given a real-valued phrase ${{{\bf{\hat y}}}_p}$, the formulation of the training process is as follows:

-\textbf{Grounding box prediction.} Moreover, to generate accurate grounding boxes using the grounding box encoder-decoder, we utilize two loss functions: smooth L1 loss~\cite{fastrcnn2015} and generalized intersection over union (GIoU) loss~\cite{giou2019}.
+\textbf{Coarse phrase grounding.} Furthermore, we supervise the initial prediction of the grounding box in Eq.~\ref{E_2} using two loss functions: smooth L1 loss~\cite{fastrcnn2015} and generalized intersection over union (GIoU) loss~\cite{giou2019}.
 These loss functions serve as guidance for improved box prediction.
-Specifically, during the optimization process, given the ground truth of box ${{{\bf{\hat y}}}_b}$, the formulation can be expressed as follows:
+Specifically, during the optimization process, given a real box ${{{\bf{\hat y}}}_b}$, the formulation can be expressed as follows:

+\textbf{Uncertainty-aware phrase grounding.} As indicated in Eq.~\ref{E_41}, we utilize the uncertainty-aware prediction model to perform the final grounding box prediction.
+This optimization process combines the aforementioned L1 loss and GIoU loss, leading to the following equation:

+Unlike Eq.~\ref{E_41}, we introduce a weight \( w_i \) to relax the hard minimization constraint in it.
+This idea stems from the fact highlighted in~\cite{rupprecht2017Mheads}: the predictor ${f_\Phi }\left( \cdot \right)$ might be initialized far from the target label ${\bf{\hat y}}_b$, such that all \( y \) fall into a single Voronoi cell.
+The weights are assigned following these principles: